Skithy/UltimateBravery/README.md

 # DiceRollOnline
-A simple material-themed React webapp to roll some dice.
+A simple dice-roll website written in React.